Peter Brotherhood: Motor industry

 Peter Brotherhood Limited made cars in Lambeth then, unable to get consent for a car factory in Peterborough, moved their manufacture to Tinsley in Yorkshire before they withdrew from that venture in 1906.
 They continued to make heavy agricultural tractors.
 From late 1906 the cars were named Sheffield-Simplex.
 Brotherhood's backer Fitzwilliam of Milton near Peterborough and Wentworth Woodhouse near Tinsley took over the car business naming it for Sheffield the nearby town and the operational simplicity of his expensive cars.

-Stanley Brotherhood was a director then chairman of Humber Limited until it merged with Hillman Motor Company and came under the control of Rootes Group in 1929.
+Stanley Brotherhood was a director then chairman of Humber Limited until it merged with Hillman Motor Company and came under the control of the Rootes Group in 1929.

 Peter Brotherhood Limited

 On 16 December 1907, a private limited liability company was incorporated to own the Peter Brotherhood business.
 In 1920 it joined the engineering combine Agricultural & General Engineers or AGE however AGE sold its 70 per cent share of Peter Brotherhood in late 1930 before AGE collapsed in 1932.
 On 29 June 1937 Peter Brotherhood became a public company and was listed on the London Stock Exchange a few days later.